Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

-The play takes place in the dining room of Monsieur Durand, a former railroad worker, widower and owner of the boarding house who lives there with his three daughters.
+The play takes place in the dining room of Monsieur Durand, a former railroad worker, widower, and owner of the boarding house.
+He lives there with his three daughters.

 b.
 Why do the grocery, the baker and the butcher send their bills to the Durand household?